 Where tests are positive, travel companies may be able to help you make arrangements for extending your stay until you have a negative test result.
 However, while they should provide you with advice and support, they are not required to cover the costs associated with extending your stay.
 These costs should be covered by you, or your insurance company if it is included in your policy.

 Yes, booking a package holiday provides the greatest level of protection for your travel plans, including the right to a refund if your holiday is significantly affected by a change in the situation at your destination.
 Any type of holiday – such as a city break, a beach holiday, a ski trip or a cruise – can be a package holiday, it just means that a travel company has put more than one element of your trip together for you, such as your flights and accommodation.
 You can read more about the benefits of booking a package holiday at our webpage: abta.com/packageholidaybenefits

 Always check the booking conditions that apply to your booking, but generally, you will be entitled to a refund from your tour operator if:

 Examples of significant changes, meaning refunds are generally due (not an exhaustive list):

-If you can’t go on the holiday due to the amber and red quarantine requirements in the UK or you no longer wish to go on your holiday but it can go ahead as planned, your travel company will have the right to charge you the normal cancellation charges.
+If you no longer wish to go on your holiday but it can go ahead as planned or with only minor changes, your travel company will have the right to charge you the normal cancellation charges.
 You can see if you can transfer your package holiday to another person, as you have the right to do that and you should also check with your travel insurance as to whether you have any cover for this.

-Some companies do have flexible policies regarding self-isolation requirements in the UK which will enable you to rebook for a later date, so you should speak to your travel provider to see what your options are.
+Some companies do have flexible policies which will enable you to rebook for a later date, so you should speak to your travel provider to see what your options are.

 To keep you and your fellow travellers safe during the pandemic, there are likely to be some minor changes to your holiday, both on the journey and once you arrive in destination.